threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/tfgrid_solutions/tfgrid_solutions/wiki/gitea/README.md

 # Gitea
 Gitea is a painless self-hosted Git service.
 It is similar to GitHub, Bitbucket, and GitLab.
-Gitea is a fork of Gogs.
-See the Gitea Announcement blog post to read about the justification for a fork.

 ## Accessing the solution